temirov/icloud_recently_deleted/README.md

 ## Solution

-Here is a very crude solution that can help in case you need to restore access to your Apple services without paying for upgrade or waiting for the 30 days after the deletion.
+Here is a _very crude_ solution that can help in case you need to restore access to your Apple services without paying for upgrade or waiting for the 30 days after the deletion.

 1. Log into icloud.com.
 Go to the account settings.
 Click on recent files.
 Wait for the screen to load.

 ![](icloud%20recently%20deleted.png)

-2. Run the script
+2. Prepare the script
-    1. Open Development tools of the browser
+    1. Open the Development tools of the browser
-    1. Choose the iframe for the execution context.
+    2. Go to Sources -> Snippets -> New snippet
-    1. Copy-paste the following snippet into the console.
+    3. Copy-paste the code below

-Open developers tools.
-Go to sources, snippets and add the following snippet.
+    4. Save the snippet

 ```javascript
 function deleteDocs() {
     document